arkency/posts/posts/2015-10-07-loading-all-data-when-starting-flux-spa.md

 }
 ```

+## Summary

 Now, it's pretty much it.
 As I said above, only things you need to customize is when you call the `InitialStateActions.startLoading()` action in your application and how you display the loading spinner.

+As you can see, this solution is pretty generic.
+It doesn't interfere with other stores, which makes our application easier to reason about.
+It follows flux-way of doing things, introducing `InitialStateStore` allowed us to remove all `fetchFoo` methods scattered around our React components.
+This in the end lead to the simpler design of the overall app.